 Affirmations are statements that you repeat over and over in attempt to change your unconscious beliefs.
 Pick a few that you like and look in the mirror and repeat several times each day!
-If you can keep it up, you might find some shifts in the way you think about yourself and your body.
+If you can find some of these positive body affirmations that resonate for you and really allow yourself to see them, hear them and feel them, you might find some shifts in the way you think about yourself and your body.

 1. My body deserves love